rocky/NJPLS-2025/draft.md

 Street addresses are hierarchical.
 250 is a building number on Vesey Street.
 Vesey Steet is one of the Streets in New York City.
 And NYC is one of the cities in New York.

-Although, I don't think this idea has been widely disseminated for progarms, a position inside programs I think should be thought of as being hierarchical too.
+Although, I don't think this idea has been widely disseminated for programs, a position inside programs I think should be thought of as being hierarchical too.
 I'll say more about this later, but the first broad subdivision is between *container* of the position, and the *location* inside that container.

 The source text of a program can come from a number of places, and it is useful know where it came from.
 The most common situation is a file in a file system.
 But the program could have also been entered interactively.
 The program might be a member inside an archive-format file.
 In Java, "jars" hold Java classes.
 In Python, "wheels" are compressed zip-formatted archive files.